jfcloutier/karma_agency/notes/agency/policies.md

 A policy is a list of directives, to be communicated to the umwelt CAs.
 A directive is either a goal (a belief to impact) to be achieved by the umwelt however it chooses, or it is a command, a named and previously executed policy known to the umwelt, to be executed again by the umwelt.

-The policy's directives are communicated all at once by the CA to its CA's umwelt at the end of the CA's current timeframe.
+The policy's directives are communicated all at once by the CA to its umwelt at the end of the CA's current timeframe.
 Keep in mind that, any point in time, multiple CAs may be intending to act.

 ## Attention and action thresholds

 The first step to acting is to identify a belief to attend to, assuming a parent CA has not already directed the CA to impact one of its own choosing.

+Only certain types of beliefs can be acted on and impacted, namely count, trend and end.
+The others, abduction and attempt, represent "facts" that can not be changed.

-Which belief is identified depends on its normativity and whether or not it is *sufficiently* pleasant or unpleasant (the normativity threshold) for the CA to pay attention to it.
+Which actionable belief is identified depends on its pleasantness/unpleasantness and whether or not it is *sufficiently* pleasant or unpleasant (activation threshold) for the CA to pay attention to it.

-The normativity threshold for action is set by the current wellbeing context which is shared by the entire collective.
+The activation threshold is set by the current wellbeing context which is shared by the entire collective.
 In a low fullness context
 (depleted energy stores), a CA raises the threshold for action (conserve energy!), whereas, when energy is plentiful and agent engagement is low, a CA lowers the threshold for action (try doing something, anything!).
-Only a belief with normativity above the dynamic threshold is deemed worthy of action.
+Only a belief with normativity (pleasantness/unpleasantness) above the dynamic threshold is deemed worthy of action.

 The normativity of a belief is set as a combination of absolute wellness values and their gradient.
 A positive wellness value but one that has been falling sharply will yield unpleasantness, whereas a negative wellness value that is rising sharply will yield pleasantness.

 The CA selects which belief, if any, is *most worthy* of action in the current timeframe.
 Invalidating an unpleasant belief it cares about takes precedence over validating a pleasant belief.
 Typically, the CA will intend to terminate the most unpleasant, action-worthy belief.
-Else it will intend to persist the most pleasant, action-worthy belief, or do neither if there is no action-worthy belief.
+Else it will intend to persist the most pleasant, action-worthy belief, or do do something random (babble) if there is no action-worthy belief.

 ## Constructing a policy

 When a CA receives a policy from a parent CA, it determines which goals and commands are relevant to it; the others are likely relevant to sibling CAs participating in the same umwelt.

-Commands are pre-constructed policies and need only be executed if known.
+Commands are pre-constructed policies and need be executed only if known.
 Goals name beliefs and impacts and it's up to the receiving CA to construct a policy for each one that's relevant to the CA.

 Once a CA has identified (or been told by a parent CA of) a belief to persist or terminate, the CA must determine a policy to achieve this goal.
-The composition of the policy depends on the nature of the belief (count, trend or end) and on the desired impact (persisting/terminating).
+The composition of the policy depends on the nature of the belief (count, trend or end) and on the desired impact (persist/terminate).

 The nature of the belief and the desired impact determine the *base of support* of the belief to be impacted.
 A belief is synthesized from observations (its base of support) which are themselves beliefs once or currently held in the CA's umwelt.
 To impact a belief a CA holds, the CA needs to impact supporting beliefs observed to be held by CAs in its own umwelt.

-Unless it only just got started, a CA will have a causal theory it can use to predict changes to the beliefs of its umwelt (i.e. incoming observations) as a result of executing particular directives (goals or commands).
+Unless it only just got started, a CA will have a causal theory.
+The CA can use it to predict changes to the beliefs of its umwelt (i.e. incoming observations) as a result of executing particular directives (goals or commands).
 This can be put to use when shaping a policy.

 A causal theory has three kinds of rules